View Jackqulin Jones's Obituary on TheDay.com and share memories

 |

+She is survived by her two daughters, Donna Klucky, and husband Andrew of Groton, Bonnie LaGanga and fiancé, Don Miller, of Ledyard; four grandchildren; four great-grandchildren; and three great-great-grandchildren.

+She was predeceased by her husband Russell; and sisters, Felicia Fenton and Joan Nassetta

 A Funeral Service will be held at 11 a.m.
 Wednesday, Jan.
-22. The family will greet friends from 10 a.m. until service time at the Byles Groton Memorial Home, 310 Thames Street in Groton.
+22, at the Byles-Groton Memorial Home, 310 Thames Street, Groton.
+The family will greet friends from 10 a.m. until the start of the service.
 Burial will follow at the Colonel Ledyard Cemetery.
-A complete obituary will appear in an upcoming edition of The Day.
+Please visit www.byles.com for directions or to sign the guestbook.